The GCC Board of Directors

 My degree is in computer science and my career was doing UNIX operating

 systems development and program management.
-I am starting a new career in
+I am now doing digital marketing and

 for the Gunks Climbers' Coalition and my own website, cliffmama.com.

 I also administer online mailing lists for 4 groups, including the GCC.

 In my past I have been secretary and newsletter editor of the Syracuse University

 Outing Club and for 2 caving clubs, the Northern New Jersey Grotto, and the

 Shawangunk-Catskill Area Grotto.
 Back in 2003, I created a Gunks family

 climbing group which now has over 70 climbing families in it.